This information applies to England and Wales.

 If you want to see them in person, find a local solicitor.

-You usually need to make your claim in County Court within 6 months of the discrimination, such as being refused adjustments.
+You usually need to make your claim in County Court 6 months minus one day from the date of the discrimination, such as being refused adjustments.

 Talk to people with similar experiences and get advice and support from our online community.